 Crowds During Disneyland Christmas 2019

 The weeks of Thanksgiving, Christmas and the New Year holidays are very busy.
 New Year's Eve is one of the busiest days of the entire year!
-Still, that doesn't mean you shouldn't experience Holidays at Disneyland 2018.
+Still, that doesn't mean you shouldn't experience the holidays at Disneyland 2019.
 Just make sure to adjust expectations for your time in the parks and expect longer delays in parking, security and lines.
 Even if you need to visit during more crowded weeks, you are in for a merry good time.
 The great news is that during busy times, the parks are open for longer hours and offer more entertainment.
 You can see Disneyland park hours and show times on our crowd calendar.

 Holidays at Disneyland 2019 Rides

-Some of our favorite parts of the Holidays at Disneyland is the special holiday attraction experiences.
+Some of our favorite parts of Disneyland at Christmas time are the special holiday attraction experiences.
 Certain rides receive a festive makeover to really get your frog family into the spirit of the season.

 Be sure to take a trip on "it’s a small world" holiday.
 The seasonal overlay of this Disneyland classic features special decorations and music to get everyone in the spirit.
 The dolls add “Jingle Bells” and “Deck the Halls” to their traditional song list.